lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ## 5. Setup shortcuts

-Now that you've built the Sample App, let's setup some shortcuts so that you don't have to remember the full command to launch the app.
+Now that you've built the sample app, let's setup some shortcuts so that you don't have to remember the full command to launch the app.

 1. Use your favorite text editor to open `~/.bash_profile`.
 Then add these aliases and **save**:
    **IMPORTANT**: Make sure you update the paths to match your folder structure.